How To Host An Epic Paint Fight

 SUPPLIES

-1. Buckets for mixing paint and water
+1. Buckets with lids for mixing and transporting paint and water.

 A. Filling balloons with paint sounds like too much messy work.